Employer Responsibilities

 T4 Slips

-You must file T4 slips (Statement of Remuneration Paid) by the end of February of the following calendar year.
+You must file T4 slips (Statement of Remuneration Paid) by the last day of February of the following calendar year.
+For the 2025 tax year, that deadline is February 28, 2026.